getsentry/sentry.engineering/data/blog/swizzling-swiftui-view-body.md

 ## Installing a hook

 Now we've got the addresses of the functions we want to hook.[^1] We can use breakpoints to install a hook without swizzling (like we do to generate order files).
-This is the same mechanism used to [generate order files](https://blog.sentry.io/open-source-tool-speed-up-ios-app-launch/).
 At a high level we set a breakpoint on every function we want to hook, transferring control to a debugger when the function is entered.
 This was such a useful technique for the products that Emerge Tools made, that we open sourced a Swift package just for it: [SimpleDebugger](https://github.com/EmergeTools/SimpleDebugger).

 [^1]: Note that the current implementation does not support generic types that conform to `SwiftUI.View`.
 These have more complex conformance descriptors that would require additional parsing.